liam-0398/rockskunk/README.md

 # Inspiration

-- Original FORTRAN Compiler
+- B
-- Old Pascal Compilers
+- Pascal
+- Common Lisp

 ## What I have learned from bootstrap compiler mistakes